mkmoisen/pychbase/README.md

 Note that attempting to batch/put unescaped null terminators will result in them being stripped.
 Attempting to use a row key with an unescaped null terminator will raise a TypeException.
-It is the users duty to escap null terminators before attempting to batch/put data.
+It is the user's duty to escape null terminators before attempting to batch/put data.

     table.put('foo', {'f:foo\0bar': 'baz\0bak'})
     data = table.row('foo')